damonreeve/hyde/implementation-architecture.md

 This should be changed to the a URL supplied by Authenticated which will point to the Optimizer service.

 ```
-[SUPPLIER].[CLIENT].rtb.authenticated.digital
+[SUPPLIER].[CUSTOMER].rtb.authenticated.digital
 ```

-> In the event of an Authenticated system failure the supply stream URL will be changed from the Bidstream Optimizer URL to the Client Bidder URL.
+> In the event of an Authenticated system failure the supply stream URL will be changed from the Bidstream Optimizer URL to the Customer Bidder URL.

 <a id="3--side-loading"></a>
 # 3. Side Loading